BS + MS IN STATISTICS (3+2 PROGRAM)

 All applications should be submitted electronically via the Bachelor of Science and Master of Science in Statistics (3+2 Program) Application by the deadline.
 All documents are due by the deadline to be considered.

-Students interested in the Fast Track in Statistics must meet the following application criteria:
+Students interested in the BS+MS degree in Statistics must meet the following application criteria: